Lommix/lommix_ui/README.md

 this crate to include in the example crate.

 ## Known limitations and Pitfalls

+**You currently cannot use propterties on the first node of a template.
+The first node holds the property state and links one above**

 -   Any manual changes to bevy's styling components will be overwritten
 -   Do not recursive import. [mem stonks, bug]